binary-manu/rpm/README.md

 ![RPM CLI][rpm-cli]

-The goal was to add a couple of features to RPM and allow it to be easily built on \*NIX systems, despite its build system depending on an ancient Windows-based toolchain.
+The goal was to add a couple of features to RPM and allow it to be easily built on recent windows systems, despite its build system depending on an ancient windows-based toolchain.

-_LEGAL DISCLAIMER 1: this repository includes parts of the Borland C++ 5.02 toolchain, which are necessary to build the program.
+_LEGAL DISCLAIMER 1: this repository includes parts of the Borland C++ 5.0 toolchain, which are necessary to build the program.
 Technically, they are copyrighted tools, but it is pretty easy to find them as abandoware on the web, and they date back to 1997, so I find unlikely somebody cares about them